Should you rent a car in Norway?

 Looking to rent a vehicle in Europe?

 Check out Auto Europe to search for rates and availability from the top car rental companies in Europe.
-We like to use KAYAK to search for deals on car rentals.
+We also like to use Discover Car to search for deals on car rentals.
 It gives us a baseline on pricing, based on the type of vehicle.

 What side of the road do they drive on in Norway?